Zee model in a modular $A_4$ symmetry: Numerical analysis

-\subsection{Numerical analysis}
+\section{Numerical analysis}

-Now we move on to the numerical analysis in terms of $\Delta \chi^2$ fit, applying NuFit5.0~\cite{Esteban:2018azc}, where we suppose the charged-lepton masses to be Gaussian distribution, and randomly select the theoretical complex parameters within the following ranges:
+In this section we carry out numerical analysis in which we search for parameters that can fit the data from NuFit5.0~\cite{Esteban:2018azc}.
+The theoretical complex parameters are randomly scanned within the following ranges: